 PART ONE: OVERVIEW

-This document is the Preferential Tariff Document made under the Customs Tariff (Preferential Trade Arrangements) (EU Exit) Regulations 2019 for the Memorandum of Understanding between the government of the Republic of Korea and the government of the United Kingdom of Great Britain and Northern Ireland concerning the arrangements for the continuation of the effects of the free trade agreement between the Republic of Korea and the European Union, signed on [12]th April 2019 ("the Agreement").
+This document is the Preferential Tariff Document made under the Customs Tariff (Preferential Trade Arrangements) (EU Exit) Regulations 2019 for the Memorandum of Understanding between the government of the Republic of Korea and the government of the United Kingdom of Great Britain and Northern Ireland concerning the arrangements for the continuation of the effects of the free trade agreement between the Republic of Korea and the European Union, signed on [12th April] 2019 ("the Agreement").
 It is made pursuant to regulations 2 and 3 and column 1 and 2 of the Schedule to the Regulations.

 This document sets out the relevant tables for the preferential duty rates and quota rates and volumes pursuant to the Agreement.